Cool check-in @ 4 p.m.

 Food halls are trendy in Chicago right now—groups of small, local restaurants serving a variety of freshly made foods.
-The centerpiece of the newest food hall, Forum 55, near Millennium Park, is the Community Garden salad bar with regionally grown produce.
+The centerpiece of Forum 55, near Millennium Park, is the Community Garden salad bar with regionally grown produce.
 But it’s hard to pass up the slow-smoked BBQ from Pork & Mindy’s, the chain by Food Network star and Chicagoan Jeff Mauro. forum55chicago.com

 Walk along the river @ 2 p.m.

-Walk off your lunch along Chicago’s newly developed Riverwalk, lined with art (look for the giant deer sculpture by the Merchandise Mart, and the new Apple store near Michigan Avenue, a glass building with a laptop-styled roof).
-If the weather’s lousy, go up a level and pop into two new British game bars—Flight Club, a swanky place to play darts (us.flightclubdarts.com/chicago; opening in spring 2018), or AceBounce, the ping-pong bar next door (acebounce.com/chicago).
+Walk off your lunch along Chicago’s recently developed Riverwalk, lined with art (look for the giant deer sculpture by the Merchandise Mart, and the Apple store near Michigan Avenue, a glass building with a laptop-styled roof).
+If the weather’s lousy, go up a level and pop into two new British game bars—Flight Club, a swanky place to play darts (us.flightclubdarts.com/chicago), or AceBounce, the ping-pong bar next door (acebounce.com).

 Grab a paddle and a drink at AceBounce.
 Photo courtesy of AceBounce